Ji1998/SeniorDesignApp/README.md

 # Never Lost Hoodie--App
 This App is built for My Senior Design Project -- Never Lost Hoodie.
 This project is supported Hanes brand.
 The pupose of this project is to develop a demountable module with GPS onto a auto-cinching hoodie for children, along with companion app for parents to monitor their child’s activity.
-For a full version of documentation, click [here](https://docs.google.com/document/d/1JR1hO1vg48MkxcifPFJS8aZZV-iJQGwwwRiTRAQhHGM/edit?usp=sharing)
+For a full version of how out this project work, click [here](https://docs.google.com/document/d/1JR1hO1vg48MkxcifPFJS8aZZV-iJQGwwwRiTRAQhHGM/edit?usp=sharing)

 ## Getting Started
 Following Instructions will get you a copy of this App and run on your local machine for testing and development purpose.